Estimated Read Time: 4 minutes

 Switching to products that are ethical, and invested in nature shouldn’t be a chore - you should be able to find great, natural based items, without compromising on the finished product.
 Cel’s range of skin and haircare products champion the power of plant-based stem cell ingredients, whilst utilising science for beautiful results.

 Our Microstem Shampoo & Conditioner duo set has a whole new look!
-This fantastic pair is not only great for your hair, but great for the planet too as they're both now sporting a fully recyclable aluminium body (at present, only available in the US).
+This fantastic pair is not only great for your hair, but great for the planet too as they're both now sporting a fully recyclable aluminium body.

 In addition, because of its weight, aluminium is lighter to ship around the world than any other material, so that means there is less carbon being released during shipping.
 Plus, we’re using less components to help cut down on packaging waste.
 By eliminating the extra cap and unit carton Cel is lessening its waste footprint!